JoseRCICESE/dapps-non-fungible-token/README.md

 ## How to
 Send a message to the program introducing contract owner key:

 ![Sensing message to the contract](sendMessageGetPrivData.png)

-Receive credentials from the contract
+Receive credentials from the contract:

 ![Sensing message to the contract](receiveSecret.png)

+This way a patient can provide access to its sensing records to his doctor or anyone interested.

 ## License